About Our Founder

 Harold’s first foray into exploring technology happened at age 12 when he took apart and re-assembled the new PC his grandparents had just given to him.
 Though some things have changed, Harold still enjoys the puzzles and discoveries of IT support.
 He was the company’s first hire in 2004, back when the company worked out of John’s home, and he rejoined the team in 2013.
 Harold’s interests include reading, sleeping, playing video games, and making digital art.

-Jeff is the newest addition to our Brightworks Team, joining us in fall 2016, but his interest in technology goes back to his childhood playing video games (and inevitably troubleshooting them).
+Jeff joined us in fall 2016.
+His interest in technology goes back to his childhood playing video games (and inevitably troubleshooting them).
 His favorite sort of tech work is anything that allows him to pull something apart and put it back together again.
-Beyond his continued love of video games, he attends local trivia nights, enjoys learning about history, reading Stephen King novels, and spending time with his wife and their menagerie.
+Beyond his continued love of video games, he attends local trivia nights, enjoys learning about history, reading Stephen King novels, and spending time with his wife, young child, and their menagerie.
 His favorite part of Brightworks is the constant learning (and the great food we share!).

 Nathan came to Brightworks in the autumn of 2013 from the Finger Lakes ReUse ReSET program, and brings not only technical acumen but a holistic, client-focused approach to solving problems.
 He has become our in-house expert on QuickBooks, printing, and virus remediation.
 Nathan enjoys the camaraderie of working at Brightworks, as well as knowing that he supports non-profits that benefit our community.
 Nathan enjoys Star Trek, vintage video games, and remotely operating his robotic surrogate from home (wait… what?!).